-The video below contains an orchestral version of the lullaby.
-An orchestral versionof the song is not as inauthentic as it might seem.
+The following video contains an orchestral version of the lullaby.
+An orchestral version of the song is not as inauthentic as it might seem.
 Brahms himself used a variation of the tune in one of his orchestral works.

 What is your favorite musical performance in this article?

 Giving a gift of suitable music in the form of a playlist can be a very meaningful way to honor a mother.
 Listening to appropriate music can be a wonderful way to celebrate motherhood.
 Music is a great art form that has many benefits, including its significant role in special events.
-It's also a very enjoyable art for both musicians and listeners.
+It can also be a very enjoyable art for both musicians and listeners.